Hipnosis183/hipnosis183.github.io/_posts/2020-12-28-an-overlook-on-jvs-io-emulation-and-implementation.md

 ![](/assets/images/posts/an-overlook-on-jvs-io-emulation-and-implementation/03.png){: .center-image }

 {: .center-text }
-A sole partition just for this.
+One partition just for this.

 <br>